 The Foundation is governed by an eighteen-member Board of Governors comprised of lawyers, judges and lay people – all of whom volunteer their time.

-The Foundation employs a staff of 13: an executive director, a finance director, six program directors, a training manager, and four administrative assistants.
+The Foundation staff consists of an executive director, policy and programs director, operations director, finance director, program directors, administrative assistants and a training manager.